Types of Birth Injuries

 The brachial plexus is a network of five nerves that carry signals from the spinal cord to the shoulders, arms, and hands.
 A brachial injury can result from excessive pressure or stretching of these nerves, especially during prolonged or difficult labor.
 When a newborn sustains a serious brachial plexus injury during their delivery, the injury could have a long-term or permanent impact on their life.

 Sometimes these injuries are the result of medical malpractice, such as when a medical professional takes inappropriate actions or fails to take reasonable measures that would have prevented the injury during labor.
-If your child suffered a brachial plexus injury as a result of possible medical malpractice, a knowledgeable Philadelphia birth injury lawyer can help you identify the cause of the injury and seek compensation.
+If your child suffered a brachial plexus injury as a result of possible medical malpractice, a knowledgeable Philadelphia birth injury attorney can help you identify the cause of the injury and seek compensation.

 Types of Brachial Plexus Injuries